-A minimum of 90 semester credit hours (or 145 quarter credit hours) from a United States or Canadian accredited institution is required to matriculate to the SoD.
+A minimum predental study of at least 90 semester credit hours (or 145 quarter credit hours) at a US or Canadian accredited institution is required to matriculate to the SoD.
 A maximum of 60 semester credit hours from an accredited community college may be applied to the ninety credit hour credential.
-Based on the competitiveness and number of applicants, it is common for the SoD to seek candidates on track to receive a qualifying bachelor's degree by the administrative deadline, generally one month prior to the date of matriculation.
+Based on the competitiveness and number of applicants, it is common for the SoD to seek candidates on track to receive a qualifying bachelor's degree from an accredited four-year degree granting institution prior to the date of matriculation.

 All courses listed as planned on a candidate's application, or equivalent courses to the satisfaction of the School of Dentistry, must be completed prior to matriculation.
 Additionally, a minimum grade of “C” must be attained to earn the prerequisite credential.
 Pass/Fail grades are not acceptable.
 It is preferred that prerequisite courses be completed no more than five years prior to applying and all other courses be completed no more than 10 years before applying.